home-assistant/home-assistant.io/source/_components/notify.webostv.markdown

 {% configuration %}
 host:
-  description: The IP of the LG WebOS Smart TV, e.g., 192.168.0.10
+  description: The IP of the LG webOS Smart TV, e.g., 192.168.0.10
   required: true
   type: string
 name:
-  description: The name you would like to give to the LG WebOS Smart TV.
+  description: The name you would like to give to the LG webOS Smart TV.
   required: true
   type: string
 filename:
   description: The filename where the pairing key with the TV should be stored.
-This path is relative to Home Assistant's config directory.
+This path is relative to Home Assistant's config directory. **NOTE**: When using multiple TVs each TV will need its own unique file.
   required: false
   type: string
   default: webostv.conf